ralphaslan/plex-media-server/README.md

 # plex-media-server
- Easy to configure Docker Compose Plex Media server details, that I use on my home server
+ Easy to configure Docker Compose Plex Media server for personal use.

- Don't forget to set your directory path for your media
+ Set your directory path for your own media